Bayesian Inference of Spreading Processes on Networks: Introduction

 While ascertainment of social network structures is generally difficult using traditional survey-based approaches, such as name generators, which are survey questions designed to solicit information about friends and acquaintances of a subject, online platforms readily capture the structure of large-scale social networks, therefore making them well suited to study spread of information whether accurate or not.
 Further, although the transmission mechanisms are very different, the spread of information in online systems has many similarities to the spread of infectious diseases among hosts in a population.
 From a mathematical and statistical point of view, one can therefore investigate the spread of pathogens and the spread of information in the same framework as long as the network structure accurately captures the transmission pathways and the spreading process is parametrized appropriately.

 In this paper, we consider a simple susceptible-infected (SI) process and a more complex spreading process on a fixed and known network structure.
 This spreading process may be conceptualized as propagating either a pathogen or a piece of information.
 We focus on addressing two distinct questions that are relevant in both settings: (1) How to infer the unknown parameters associated with the spreading process? and (2) How to identify the source node that most likely was responsible for introducing the pathogen or information into the network?
 To address these questions, we assume that the system evolves in discrete time steps, and we observe the state of all nodes at each time steps in the course of the epidemic from time $\obsstarttime$ (first observation) to time $\obsendtime$ (last observation).
 We further assume that the spreading process is parametrized by $\ratediffusion$ and the epidemic starts from a single node, which we call the seed node, denoted by $\seednode$.
 Our goal is to perform inference jointly on $\ratediffusion$ and $\seednode$ given the observed data.
-Because the spreading process operates on a network, the likelihood function for the data is not analytically available, and we therefore use approximate Bayesian computation (ABC) to simulate samples from the approximate posterior distribution of $(\ratediffusion, \seednode)$ given the observed data as defined below.
-We study this problem on synthetic network topologies generated by the \ba (BA) and \er (ER) models.
-Finally, to investigate the performance of our inference scheme on empirical networks, we consider the simulated spread of a pathogen among the inhabitants of a rural Indian village and the simulated spread of information among a group of Facebook users.
-Because of the differences in spreading dynamics, we use two similar but distinct spreading processes, simple and complex.
-As the results demonstrate, our general inference framework performs reasonably well across a range of network topologies, whether synthetic or empirical, and for both types of spreading processes (simple and complex).
+Because the spreading process operates on a network, the likelihood function for the data is not analytically available, and we therefore use approximate Bayesian computation (ABC) to simulate samples from the approximate posterior distribution of $(\ratediffusion, \seednode)$ given the observed data.